Mitchell Charman is a storyteller. He loves crafting new worlds, characters, and ideas, and studying why we as humans need story to survive.

 Sherlock Holmes, the character, currently holds two Guinness World Records: one as the most portrayed human literary figure on film and TV, the other as the most portrayed detective.

 The characters have been adapted over 250 times in the 44 films and 28 TV shows alone, not to mention the 26 video games and four graphic novels.
-Sherlock alone has been played by over 75 different actors including William Gillette, Charlton Heston, Sir Christopher Lee, Robert Downey Jr., and Benedict Cumberbatch amongst many others.
+Sherlock alone has been played by over 75 different actors, including William Gillette, Charlton Heston, Sir Christopher Lee, Robert Downey Jr., and Benedict Cumberbatch amongst many others.

 But there are even more television adaptations of Sherlock and his companions than one may initially realise.
 Of course, these tend to not be noticed as they aren't about Sherlock, per se.
 Rather, they've simply used the same archetypal structure Doyle created in the original stories for a more effective show.
-Some make subtle references, others not so subtle, and some don't mention to the base text at all.
+Some make subtle references, others not so subtle, and some don't mention the base text at all.

 The Modern Equivalents